fbcouto/adaptive-parallel-multimerge-sort/README.md

 ---

-## Safe Compile-Time Polymorphism
+# 🔒 Safe Compile-Time Polymorphism

 Unlike typical high-level languages that rely on dynamic dispatch (runtime type checking), this engine utilizes Rust's static dispatch mechanism.

-By constraining the input slice with T: Ord + Clone + Send, the compiler generates specialized, optimized machine code for every data type processed.
+By constraining the input slice with `T: Ord + Clone + Send`, the compiler generates specialized, optimized machine code for every data type processed.
 This design ensures that:

-- Safety: No unsafe pointer casting or manual type reflection is required, guaranteeing memory safety at all times.
+- **Safety:** No unsafe pointer casting or manual type reflection is required, guaranteeing memory safety at all times.

-- Speed: The sorting logic is "inlined" for the specific types used, providing the same machine-code efficiency as hardcoded implementations.
+- **Speed:** The sorting logic is "inlined" for the specific types used, providing the same machine-code efficiency as hardcoded implementations.

-- Flexibility: The engine natively supports any data type that implements standard comparison traits, without requiring source code modifications to add new types.
+- **Flexibility:** The engine natively supports any data type that implements standard comparison traits, without requiring source code modifications to add new types.

 ---